Promotion Speech Genre

 Before you write the final draft of your speech, be sure to read it aloud to several other people.
 This will help you to iron out any possible kinks and to see if there are places that need revising or simple copy editing.
 If you get stuck, look at the samples on our class website or study great speeches of the past for inspiration.

 Students, use the job chart below to guide you in your promotion speech writing.
+Remember to use MLA format.
+When writing your speech, be certain to follow this job chart:

 Write a Promotion Speech that